STealthy-and-haSTy/SublimeScraps/scratch_files/README.md

 working on stuff.

-Often, when helping people out with problems they might be having it is required to come up with a code sample or simply play around with a sample.
+Often, when helping people out with problems they might be having it is required to come up with a code sample or simply play around with sample text.
 Although it is simple to create a new view and set the syntax using a keystroke and the command palette, that leaves you with a file that you get asked to save when you probably don't care.